coreinfrastructure/best-practices-badge/doc/security.md

 This approach builds on standard general-purpose approaches for encrypting data and indexing the data, e.g., see
 ["How to Search on Securely Encrypted Database Fields" by By Scott Arciszewski](https://www.sitepoint.com/how-to-search-on-securely-encrypted-database-fields/).
+The important aspect here is that we encrypt the data (so it cannot be revealed by those without the encryption key), and we also create cryptographic keyed hashes of the data (so we can search on the data if we have the hash key).
+The latter value is called a "blind index".

 We encrypt the email addresses using AES with 256-bit keys in GCM mode ('aes-256-gcm').
 We also hash the email addresses, so they can be indexed, using the hashed key algorithm PBKDF2-HMAC-SHA256.
+The hashes are of email addresses after they've been downcased;
+that supports case-insensitive searching for email addresses.

+Implementation note: the indexes created by blind_index always end in a newline.
+That doesn't matter for security, but it can cause debugging problems if you weren't expecting that.

 Note that 'attr_encrypted' depends on the gem 'encryptor'.
 Encryptor version 2.0.0 had a